burdiuz/traceability-matrices/README.md

 ## Cypress integration

-Start with adding `TRACE_RECORDS_DATA_DIR` environment variable to cypress config that will tell where to store coverage reports
+Cypresss integration starts with adding `TRACE_RECORDS_DATA_DIR` environment variable to cypress config that will tell where to store coverage reports

 ```js
 const { defineConfig } = require("cypress");